Reinforcement-Learning-Agents/flappybird/README.md

 - Performance Metrics: Episode return and rolling average reward to track improvement.
 - Exploration Status: The current value of $\epsilon$ (epsilon), ensuring the decay schedule is progressing as intended.
 - Optimization: Loss values for each update to monitor the stability of the SGD optimization.

-### Network Architecture

-All agents use the same fully connected neural network architecture to approximate the action-value function.
-The network takes the environment state as input and outputs Q-values for all available actions.
-Hidden layers with nonlinear activations are used to enable function approximation over the continuous state space.

-I kept the architecture fixed across algorithms to ensures that performance differences arise from algorithmic choices rather than representational capacity.

-### Training Loop and Interaction

-Agents interact with the environment following a standard reinforcement learning loop:
-1. observe the current state,
-2. select an action according to the current behavior policy,
-3. execute the action in the environment,
-4. receive the next state and reward,
-5. store or process the transition according to the selected algorithm.

-For DQN and DDQN, transitions are stored in a replay buffer and sampled uniformly during optimization.
-For NFQ, transitions are collected into batches and used for offline-style fitted Q-iteration updates.

-### Optimization

-The Q-network parameters are optimized by minimizing the mean squared temporal-difference error.
-Optimization is performed using stochastic gradient descent (SGD), which proved sufficient given the low-dimensional state representation of the environment and allowed for stable and interpretable training dynamics.

-Target networks are used for DQN and DDQN and are periodically synchronized with the online network to stabilize learning.

 ### Logging and Experiment Organization